Earth, Skewed My Way

 Why am I?

 Smarmy comments about birds and bees aside, I am a product of my environment.
 I do what I do because I have been heavily influenced by 1980s pop culture and incredibly angry music, for good or ill.
-I'm into gaming and toys and comics and cartoons and other assorted forms of 'nerdery', which probably ought to be apparent as influenced considering what I primarily cover here, so there's that.
+I'm into gaming and toys and comics and cartoons and other assorted forms of 'nerdery', which probably ought to be apparent as influences considering what I primarily cover here, so there's that.

 I like to think I have a bit of a creative streak, which is why I share all this with y'all.
 The problem is, I'm also highly neurotic, and obsess about cramming as much detail into a project as I can, and getting it just right.
 Which is one reason that I'm constantly revisiting my earlier works.
 Sorry 'bout that.
 On the other hand, I think the site is in pretty good shape right now, where content is concerned.